Slavery in the United States: Early abolitionism in the United States

-Shortly after the Revolution, the Northwest Territory was established, by Manasseh Cutler and Rufus Putnam (who had been George Washington's chief engineer).
-Both Cutler and Putnam came from Puritan New England.
-The Puritans strongly believed that slavery was morally wrong.
-Their influence on the issue of slavery was long-lasting, and this was provided significantly greater impetus by the Revolution.
-The Northwest Territory (which became Ohio, Michigan, Indiana, Illinois, Wisconsin and part of Minnesota) doubled the size of the United States, and it was established at the insistence of Cutler and Putnam as "free soil"no slavery.
-This was to prove crucial a few decades later.
-Had those states been slave states, and their electoral votes gone to Abraham Lincoln's main opponent, Lincoln would not have become President.
-The Civil War would not have been fought.
-Even if it eventually had been, the North might well have lost.
+In 1787, the Northwest Territory was established by the Continental Congress, and it excluded slavery.
+It became the states of Ohio, Michigan, Indiana, Illinois, and Wisconsin, as well as part of Minnesota.
+It doubled the size of the United States.
+As each new state wrote its constitution, slavery was prohibited, although Illinois allowed the presence of slaves temporarily brought in by their owners.

 Constitution of the United States

 Slavery was a contentious issue in the writing and approval of the Constitution of the United States.
 The words "slave" and "slavery" did not appear in the Constitution as originally adopted, although several provisions clearly referred to slaves and slavery.
 Until the adoption of the 13th Amendment in 1865, the Constitution did not prohibit slavery.

-Section 9 of Article I forbade the Federal government from preventing the importation of slaves, described as "such Persons as any of the States now existing shall think proper to admit", for twenty years after the Constitution's ratification (until January 1, 1808).
-The Act Prohibiting Importation of Slaves of 1807, adopted by Congress and signed into law by President Thomas Jefferson (who had called for its enactment in his 1806 State of the Union address), went into effect on January 1, 1808, the earliest date on which the importation of slaves could be prohibited under the Constitution.
+Section 9 of Article I forbade the federal government from prohibiting the importation of slaves, described as "such Persons as any of the States now existing shall think proper to admit", for twenty years after the Constitution's ratification (until January 1, 1808).
+The Act Prohibiting Importation of Slaves of 1807, passed by Congress and signed into law by President Thomas Jefferson (who had called for its enactment in his 1806 State of the Union address), went into effect on January 1, 1808, the earliest date on which the importation of slaves could be prohibited under the Constitution.

-The delegates approved the Fugitive Slave Clause of the Constitution (Article IV, section 2, clause 3), which prohibited states from freeing slaves who fled to them from another state and required that they be returned to their owners.
+The delegates approved the Fugitive Slave Clause of the Constitution (Article IV, section 2, clause 3), which prohibited states from freeing those "held to Service or Labour" (meaning slaves, indentures, and apprentices) who fled to them from another state and required that they be returned to their owners.
 The Fugitive Slave Act of 1793 and the Fugitive Slave Act of 1850 gave effect to the Fugitive Slave Clause.
+Salmon P. Chase considered the Fugitive Slave Acts unconstitutional because "The Fugitive Slave Clause was a compact among the states, not a grant of power to the federal government".